-My programs feature panelists from the admissions offices of American University, Barnard College, Binghamton University, Bucknell University, Butler University, Case Western Reserve University, College of Charleston, Columbia University, Dickinson College, Emory University, Franklin & Marshall College, Indiana University, Lafayette College, Lawrence University, Muhlenberg College, Northeastern University, Rensselaer Polytechnic Institute (RPI), SUNY New Paltz, Swarthmore College, Syracuse University, Union College, University of Chicago, University of Connecticut, University of Maryland, University of Rochester, University of Virginia, Worcester Polytechnic University, and Vanderbilt University.
+My programs feature panelists from the admissions offices of American University, Barnard College, Binghamton University, Bucknell University, Butler University, California Institute of Technology (Caltech), Case Western Reserve University, Colgate University, College of Charleston, Columbia University, Dickinson College, Emory University, Franklin & Marshall College, Indiana University, Lafayette College, Lawrence University, Mount Holyoke College, Muhlenberg College, Northeastern University, Oberlin College, The Ohio State University, Rensselaer Polytechnic Institute (RPI), Rice University, SUNY New Paltz, Swarthmore College, Syracuse University, Union College, University of Chicago, University of Connecticut, University of Maryland, University of Rochester, University of Virginia, Worcester Polytechnic University, and Vanderbilt University.
 Bringing together the decision-makers in college admissions to talk with students, parents and my colleagues is among my greatest pleasures.

-I am a member of the National Association for College Admission Counseling (NACAC), the Higher Education Consultants Association (HECA), the Independent Educational Consultants Association (IECA), the New York State Association for College Admission Counseling (NYSACAC), and the Westchester/Putnam/Rockland Counseling Association (WPRCA).
+I am a member of the National Association for College Admission Counseling (NACAC), the Higher Education Consultants Association (HECA), the Independent Educational Consultants Association (IECA), and the New York State Association for College Admission Counseling (NYSACAC).